iN1k1/lightning-project-skeleton/README.md

 component is specified using a `target` key, which indicates the class or function to be instantiated, and a `params` key, which provides the parameters to be passed to the target.

+Within the `dummy_model.py` you find a the main `model` config dictionary containig the following keys:
 - `modelconfig`: Defines the model architecture.
 The `target` is the model class (e.g., `torchvision.models.resnet18`), and
   `params` include any initialization parameters (e.g., `pretrained`, `num_classes`).